frekkoz3/GAMES-INDUSTRY/README.md

 The visualization has been developed on Canva.

-Our professor hardly reccomended us to upload this presentation on GitHub, so here we are!
+Our professor strongly reccomended us to upload this presentation on GitHub, so here we are!